GENIVI/rvi_core/CONFIGURE.md

 connected services and communicate with other RVI nodes, the following steps must be taken.

 <b>1.
-Specify the node service prefix</b><br>
+Specify the node Id and service prefix</b><br>

-This node will handle traffic to all services that start with the given prefix.
+RVI service names have the structure `domain/type/uuid/...`, where the first three parts are mandatory and form a globally unique node Id.
+The node service prefix may contain more parts.
+Note, however, that the prefix `domain/type/uuid/rvi` is reserved for RVI-internal services.

+Example: `genivi.org/mobile/c60465c4-6324-11e6-b617-000c29690f82`

+A convenient way to configure the prefix is to use the predefined `$NODE_ID` pattern, e.g. `{node_service_prefix, "genivi.org/vehicle/$NODE_ID"}`.
+RVI will use the contents of a file named rvi_node_id, if it exists, otherwise create such a file, storing the output of the Linux utility `uuidgen`.

 <b>2.
 Provide paths to keys, certificates and service credentials</b><br>
 RVI Core uses X.509 keys certificates for authentication, and credentials